wssantiago/k-means-clustering/README.md

 ## 🔧 Setup

-Before running the project, you must have the following tools installed on your machine:
+Before running the project, you must have the following tool installed on your machine:
 * [Python v3.11.0](https://www.python.org/downloads/release/python-3110/)

 Also, you will need to clone the repository: